Prasenjit123/DL_animations/polynomial-curve-fitting/README.md

-# Interactive Polynomial Curve Fitting
+# Polynomial Curve Fitting

-An interactive visualization of polynomial curve fitting designed to demonstrate how increasing model complexity affects the fitting of noisy observations.
+An interactive visualization for demonstrating **polynomial curve fitting and the effect of increasing model complexity on noisy observations**.

-The project provides **two outputs**:
+The program generates noisy observations from a known sine function, fits polynomial models of increasing degree, and visualizes how the fitted curve changes from a simple model to increasingly complex models.

+Two outputs are generated:

-1. A standalone interactive HTML animation with a polynomial-degree slider.
+- An interactive HTML visualization with a polynomial-degree slider.
-2. A high-quality MP4 video showing the progression from degree 1 to degree 30.
+- A high-quality MP4 video showing the progression from degree 1 to degree 30.

-The visualization is intended as an educational tool for explaining polynomial regression, model complexity, underfitting, overfitting, and training error.

 ---

-## 1. Concept
+## Overview

-Suppose we observe data generated from an unknown relationship.

-In this visualization, the underlying true function is:
+The underlying relationship used in this demonstration is:

 \[
 y = \sin(x)
 \]

-However, the observations contain random noise.

-The objective is to fit polynomial models of increasing degree to these noisy observations.

-A polynomial model of degree \(d\) can be written as:
+A finite set of observations is sampled from this function and Gaussian noise is added to simulate observed data.

+Polynomial models are then fitted to the noisy observations:

 \[
 \hat{y}